Skip to Main Content

 Brief GACRC Overview (Typical Grant Proposal Text)

 The Georgia Advanced Computing Resource Center's (GACRC) equipment is located in UGA's Boyd Data Center (BDC).
 The GACRC has a fulltime staff of Systems Administrators and Scientific Computing Consultants, specializing in Linux/UNIX system administration, storage administration, and scientific computing consultation.
-One Linux cluster is available with a total core count of approximately 38,600 compute-cores.
+One Linux cluster is available with a total core count of approximately 51,000 compute-cores.
 In addition to conventional compute nodes, the cluster has several large memory and GPU specific nodes.
-High-performance storage for the Linux clusters is provided for users' home directories and temporary scratch space.
+High-performance storage for the Linux cluster is provided for users' home directories and temporary scratch space.
 Slower storage resources are available for long-term project needs.
 The home directories, as well as the long-term project storage are backed-up to separate storage devices.

 The computational and storage resources are available free of charge to UGA researchers and students.
 A Faculty Buy-In program is also in place which provides prioritized access to the GACRC-administered computational resources.